-Version management refers to the control we will exercise in our project over the dependency versions.
-Generally, dependencies will be third-party (from libraries, etc.) but it can also be from our own packages.
+Version management refers to the control we will exercise in our project over the versions of dependencies.
+In general, dependencies will be from third parties (libraries, etc.) but they can also be from our own packages.

 In the case of NPM, the packages we install and manage always have their designated version.
 NPM works with these versions to configure our project.
 Therefore, it is important to understand how to specify and work with these versions to manage our project.